auth0/docs/articles/api/management/v2/tokens/index.md

 Tokens generated with an infinite lifespan are inherently less secure than those that expire after a definite period of time.

-The existing token in use allows tokens to be generated with specific expiration times *and* scopes.
+The existing token in use allows tokens to be generated with specific expiration times.
 This increases the security of your implementation, which is the number one priority for us.

 **Can I change the validity period for my token?**